lb0o/website/content/en/docs/install/providers/hetzner.md

     ```

     This command initializes nodes, setting up authenticated connection, so that `-i` (`--insecure`) won't be required further on.
+    If the command succeeded, it will return the node's IP:

+    ```console
+    $ talm apply -f nodes/node1.yaml -i
+    - talm: file=nodes/node1.yaml, nodes=[12.34.56.101], endpoints=[12.34.56.101]
+    ```

-    Wait until all nodes have rebooted and proceed to the next step.
+1. Wait until all nodes have rebooted and proceed to the next step.
     When nodes are ready, they will expose port `50000`, which is a sign that the node has completed Talos and rebooted.

     If you need to automate the node readiness check, consider this example: